-Low-temperature heating systems are where all domestic heating systems should be.
+Low-temperature heating systems are the key for energy efficiency and something all domestic homes should operate with.

 What is a low-temperature Heating System?

-However, the most important and easy part is to set up and use modulating controls such as weather compensation or load compensation properly.
+The most important part is to set up and use modulating operational controls such as weather compensation or load compensation.

-All this means comfort can be found at lower temperatures and turning the stat down results directly in fuel bills saved.
+All this means that the same comfort can be achieved at lower temperatures which results in direct savings with energy bills.

 Improved COP for Heat Pumps

-There is more efficiency to be gained from running heat pumps at a lower temperature.
+There is even more efficiency to be gained from running air source heat pumps at a lower temperature.

-A heat pump running radiators at 55oc could use 40% more electricity than a system at 40°c.
-And we all know how much electricity costs.
+A heat pump running radiators at 55 degrees can use 40% more electricity than a system running at 40°c.

 Related articles